 Dr. Ayers has written numerous articles which essentially state that whatever the effect of a treatment protocol, dietary change, lifestyle change, etc. has upon the microorganisms of the body determines how it will effect the human host.

 The Ubiquity of Microbes

 The power microbes have in relationship to our health stems from the finding that over 100 TRILLION microbes inhabit the human gut.
 That is over 10 times the number of cells of our own body.

 In health, the body’s immune system is strong and can adapt to the viruses, bacteria, fungi, and protozoa that it encounters in daily life.
 We are continually exposed to micro-organisms and, again, most are actually beneficial to and symbiotic with our health.

-However, when our bodies are under a stress response (see: The Underlying Causes of Disease), our immune system functions at a suboptimal state.
-Nutrient deficiencies, toxin excesses, and other stressors contribute to a diminished immune system functionality.
+However, when our bodies are under a stress response (see: The Underlying Causes of Disease), our immune system functions at a sub-optimal state.

 How Chronic Infections Cause Chronic Disease

 With an overgrowth of a pathogenic organism or organisms, the nutrients that would otherwise nourish our health are not utilized by us.
 Surface level microbes form complex polysaccharide matrixes called Biofilms to protect and “wall-off” their communities.

 These biofilms trap calcium, magnesium, iron, and zinc.
 When microbes process energy themselves, they produce waste matter that we then have to process.
 Simultaneously, when microbes die-off we are left to handle these components.

-As a result, we may become more nutrient deficient, accumulate more toxins, and become more susceptible to an unhealthy stress response.
+The net result is we may become more nutrient deficient, accumulate more toxins, and become more susceptible to an unhealthy stress response.